From Sonic Retro

 - You can achieve an almost identical effect without a previous position table by simply disallowing the camera to move for about 16 steps after launching.
 This is somewhat easier to do.

 Extended Camera (Sonic CD)

-In Sonic CD only, when the Player reaches a ground speed of 6 (or is 16 steps into charging up a spindash or super peel out), the camera's X position begins to shift forward.
-It moves 64 pixels in total, 2 per step.
-When their ground speed drops back below 6, it moves back.
+In Sonic CD only, when the Player reaches a ground speed of 6 (or is 16 steps into charging up a spindash or super peel out), the horizontal focal point is shifted back 64 pixels in the opposite direction the Player is facing, 2 per step.
+When their ground speed drops back below 6, it moves back to the default position (again, 160).
 The issue is, the ground speed doesn't update in mid-air, often leading to an off-centre view when jumping or running off of a ledge.

 If you use this shift effect in your engine, you could perhaps use the Player's actual horizontal speed instead, as it doesn't make sense to scroll horizontally when going down or up a wall, or worse, on a ceiling.